He's lying on something hard and unforgiving.

 She looks at the room, at the rumpled bed, the ceiling fan turning a lazy circle, the dresser with bottles of flowery smelling lotions and perfumes, the brush with gold strands tangled in the bristles…

 How did she get here?

-She leaves the bedroom, wanders down the hallway and into the next room hoping to recognize something, hoping it will be a place she should be.
+She leaves the bedroom, wanders down the hallway.
+She goes into the next room hoping to recognize something, hoping this is a place she should be.

 She's not supposed to be here at all.

 She runs out into the hall and stops, her eyes catching on the portraits hanging on the wall.
 A family.
 Momma, Daddy, Baby.
 She watches the baby get bigger and bigger in the photographs until she recognizes him.